 On April 15, 2020, the Federal Financial Institutions Examination Council (FFIEC) released updates to the Bank Secrecy Act/Anti-Money Laundering (BSA/AML) examination manual.
 The manual is used to evaluate an institution’s compliance with the Bank Secrecy Act and anti-money laundering requirements.
 This is the first and a much-anticipated revision since 2014.
 Although the updates do not establish any new requirements, they offer valuable insight and transparency into the examination process and highlight the importance of a risk-based evaluation.

-The updates to the manual are focused on the following examination activities: scoping and planning, the BSA/AML risk assessment, evaluating the BSA/AML compliance programme and developing conclusions and finalising the exam.
-The scoping and planning section outlines areas of focus and emphasises the need to perform evaluations tailored to an institution’s risk profile for money laundering, terrorist financing, and other financial crimes.
+The updates to the manual are focused on the following examination activities: scoping and planning, the BSA/AML risk assessment, evaluating the BSA/AML compliance program and developing conclusions and finalizing the exam.
+The scoping and planning section outlines areas of focus and emphasizes the need to perform evaluations tailored to an institution’s risk profile for money laundering, terrorist financing, and other financial crimes.
 Consideration of the risk profile allows the exam to focus testing and assessment on the areas identified as the greatest risk to the institution, new risks, or a change in risk profile.

-Overall, there is a shift in the updated manual from assessing the effectiveness of the institution’s BSA/AML compliance programme to evaluating its adequacy.
-The updated manual states that conclusions should relate to the adequacy of the institution’s BSA/AML compliance programme, explaining that “minor weaknesses, deficiencies, and technical violations alone are not indicative of an inadequate BSA/AML compliance programme.”
+Overall, there is a shift in the updated manual from assessing the effectiveness of the institution’s BSA/AML compliance program to evaluating its adequacy.
+The updated manual states that conclusions should relate to the adequacy of the institution’s BSA/AML compliance program, explaining that “minor weaknesses, deficiencies, and technical violations alone are not indicative of an inadequate BSA/AML compliance program.”